anisotropi4/wren/Census-2011/01-Obtain/README.md

+# Obtain

 The data used for the 2011 Census cloropleth visualisations consists of:

-1) PostCode shapefile:
+## PostCode shapefile:

    Download the ~280MB 'PostalBoundariesOpen2012.zip' PostCode Sector shapefiles for Great Britain (England, Scotland and Wales) from GeoLytix 'https://geolytix.net/?postal_geom'

-2a) Census data for England and Wales
+## Census data for England and Wales

 Download census data for England and Wales via a webbrowser from 'nomis' here 'http://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?opt=3' then with the following options:
   * The data was from 'Census 2011'